What is Due Diligence?

-- Have the company recently acquired or merged with other companies?
+- Has the company recently acquired or merged with other companies?

 - What is the geographical structure of the company?

-Historical financial statements and related financial metrics with future projections
+Examining historical financial statements and related financial metrics, with future projections

 - Are the financial statements audited?

-- What do the financial statements imply about financial performance and condition of the company?
+- What do the financial statements imply about the financial performance and condition of the company?

 - Are margins for the company increasing or decreasing?